etnt/adv_of_code_2023/README.md

 thought of what functions I needed in a bottom-up fashion and wrote the prompts carefully.
 This time I got really good code in return from Co-Pilot.
 I verified each generated funtion with small tests before I went on with the next function.
 Again I was blown away with how well this worked.
-If continue like this there is a risk I can't go back to the old (manual) way of writing code...
+If it continues like this there is a risk I can't go back to the old (manual) way of writing code...

 [Day2 code](app/src/main/kotlin/adv_of_code_2023/Day2.kt)